ariadnimac/fun-in-Quarantine/README.md

 This repository consists of:

-1. A parent Maven Project named:"seip2020_practical_assignments"
+1. A parent Maven Project named:**seip2020_practical_assignments**
-2. A child Maven Project of the former mantioned named:"histogramgenerator" that generates a histogram from a given .txt file that stores the grades that is being given as an argument through the command line.
+2. A child Maven Project of the former mantioned named:**histogramgenerator** that generates a histogram from a given .txt file that stores the grades that is being given as an argument through the command line.

 ## Getting Started